Concordium/concordium.github.io/source/mainnet/net/mobile-wallet-gen2/faq.rst

     #.
 Register as a validator again in |mw-gen2|.
     #.
 Restart the node with the new validator keys.

-    If you have a :term:`baker pool` with delegators it is a good idea to inform them of this change.
-The best way to do that is by providing information in the :ref:`URL for baker information<update-pool-settings>`.
+    If you have a :term:`staking pool` with delegators it is a good idea to inform them of this change.
+The best way to do that is by providing information in the :ref:`URL for validator information<update-pool-settings>`.

 .. dropdown:: If I am awaiting scheduled transfers in an account in |mw-gen1| how should I migrate to |mw-gen2|?